OzAsia Festival

-OzAsia Festival, or simply OzAsia, is an Asia-focused arts festival in South Australia, presented by the Adelaide Festival Centre for two weeks in late October to early November each year.
-It features theatre, dance, music, film and visual arts from across Asia as well as outdoor events and food stalls.
+OzAsia Festival, or simply OzAsia, is a major arts festival in Adelaide, South Australia.
+It is an Asia-focused festival presented by the Adelaide Festival Centre for two weeks in late October to early November each year.
+Founded in 2007, the festival features theatre, dance, music, film, and visual arts from across Asia as well as outdoor events and food stalls.
 In some years it has focused on specific regions or countries in Asia.
 Since 2017, the festival has included the Lucky Dumpling Market, comprising numerous food stalls set up along the river bank.
 From 2018 to 2020, the event included JLF Adelaide, an offshoot of the Jaipur Literary Festival, and in 2021 OzAsia Festival presented In Other Words, a digital and in-person literature festival.
+In 2025, the literary component of OzAsia was dubbed Weekend of Words.